Sign In Register

 Safety Score

-Peoria has an average annual temperature of 52°F (11°C).
+Peoria experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 41°F in January while summers reach 66°F in July.
-Annual precipitation is 41.5 inches.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 41.5 inches.
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 261 feet.

 Temperature